OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/user-env.md

 Environment variables that are defined for a parent shell are typically inherited by child shell programs, such as those used to run shell scripts.
+Therefore, when a shell script is run from a command shell prompt, it is generally not necessary to reinitialize environment variables.
+However, if the shell script being run needs additional configuration, then such configuration needs to be done in the login shell before running the shell script.

+Environment variables that are set in a script to do not propagate to other command shells that were previously started.
+For example, if a login window is opened and environment variables are set, they are active only for that window.
+Setting the environment variables in a startup configuration file will cause those variables to be set for every window that is opened.

 ### Accessing Windows Environment Variables from Linux ###